qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

 **Rideout, J.R., He, Y., Navas-Molina, J.A., Walters, W.A., Ursell, L.K., Gibbons, S.M., Chase, J., McDonald, D., Gonzalez, A., Robbins-Pianka, A., Clemente, J.C., Gilber, J., Huse, S.M., Zhou, H.W., Knight, R., and Caporaso, J.G.
 (2014).
 Subsampled open-reference clustering creates consistent, comprehensive OTU definitions and scales to billions of sequences.**

-**D. (2016, January 22).
+**Knights, D. (2016, January 22).
 Microbiome Discovery 5: Picking OTUs.
 Retrieved from https://www.youtube.com/watch?v=Ok5h24KZbAE**

 * **PCoA**
  * Principal Coordinates Analysis (PCoA) is a 3-D graphical approach to present the patterns of similarity and dissimilarity in a data set.
 It uses EMPeror as a program to visually graph a distance matrix like Unifrac into a 3-D form.
 It has three axes and each point on the graph represents a specific sample in the study set.